 Parameter Parameter Description PPP Username A username (login) to access the Internet.
 Without authorization Select the checkbox if you don't need to enter a username and password to access the Internet.
 Password A password to access the Internet.
 Password confirmation The confirmation of the entered password (to avoid mistypes).
 Service name The name of the PPPoE authentication server.
 Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value. мти The maximum size of units transmitted by the interface.
-Keep Alive Select the checkbox if you want the router to keep you connected your ISP even when the connection has been inactive for a specific period of time.
-When the checkbox is selected, the LCP interval and LCP fails fields are available.
+Keep Alive Select the checkbox if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
+When the checkbox is selected, the LCP interva and LCP fails fields are available.
 Specify the required values.
 Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this checkbox needs to be enabled.

-PoE Dual Stack type only.
+Parameter Description

-For the PPPoE Dual Stack type only.
-Fill in the field if you want to use a static IP address to access Internet.
+Static IP Address For the PPPoE Dual Stack type only.
+Fill in the field if you want to use a static IP address to access the Internet.

-▼
+IPv6 Get IPv6: Automatically